bardimnik/ultimate-ubuntu-tutorial/ultimate-ubuntu-guide.md

 OK.
 Here are the steps to reproduce:

-1. Download Ubuntu 16.04 image and create bootable USB stick.
+1. Download Ubuntu 16.04 LTS image and create bootable USB stick.
 2. Go to BIOS and **disable** "Secure Boot" and "Security Chip",**enable** "USB UEFI BIOS Support" and all in "I/O Port Access", also **set** "Legacy Only" boot option.
 3. Boot in "Live Mode" by choosing your bootable media in BIOS.
 4. Now when you are in "Live Mode" run "Gnome Disks utility" or "GParted" to format your SSD with zero-rewriting.